American Air pilots' union: no strike unless it is legal

 The Allied Pilots Association had said last week it was making preparations to call a strike vote should American implement harsh new work terms on pilots.
 The carrier has been operating under Chapter 11 bankruptcy protection since late last year.

-Keith Wilson, who was named to head the pilots’ union earlier this month after his predecessor resigned, said on Thursday that while the union is exploring legal options, it would be difficult to stage a walkout while American, a unit of AMR Corp AAMRQ.PK, is in bankruptcy.
+Keith Wilson, who was named to head the pilots’ union earlier this month after his predecessor resigned, said on Thursday that while the union is exploring legal options, it would be difficult to stage a walkout while American, a unit of AMR Corp, is in bankruptcy.

 “We will not strike unless we are legally allowed to strike,” Wilson told a media briefing at the union’s Fort Worth, Texas, headquarters.